efarraro/krumit/_abilities/Perserverance.md

 EN_name: "Perserverance"
 EN_description: "Gain 8 🛡️️ <u>block</u> and <u>Regeneration</u>. <u>Exhaust</u>.
 This costs 1 less if you are <u>overwhelmed</u>"
-EN_flavor: "The higher the odds, the more impressive it is when you keep going."
+EN_flavor: "When facing impossible odds, hope will show you the way"
 tile_id: Perserverance
 cost: 1
 image: /images/Perserverance.png